P. V. Gangadharan

 Parayarukandi Vettath Gangadharan (1943 – 13 October 2023) was an Indian film producer and businessman from Kerala.
 He produced 22 Malayalam films under his production company Grihalakshmi Productions.
 As a producer, he won two National Film Awards, five Kerala State Film Awards, and six Filmfare Awards South among other awards.

 Biography

 Parayarukandi Vettath Gangadharan was born at Calicut in 1943 to Madhavi Sami (1916–1996) and Sami of the Parayarukandi Vettath house (1912–1990), a popular businessman and founder of KTC Group of Companies.
 He was the younger brother of P. V. Chandran, managing editor of Mathrubhumi newspaper, and an industrialist himself.
 P. V. G., as he was known, also served as the director of Mathrubhumi.

 Gangadharan was married to P.V.
 Sherien, daughter of former Advocate General Ratna Singh.
-He had three daughters: Shenuga Jaythilak, Shegna Vigil and Sherga Sandeep.
+He had three daughters: Shenuga Jaithilak, Shegna Vigil and Sherga Sandeep.
 He died on 13 October 2023, at the age of 80.